mpadge/hackmd-stat-software/eda-demos.md

   lead to uninformative errors (for example, `missing` parameter of [`add_any_miss()` function](http://naniar.njtierney.com/reference/add_any_miss.html)).
+- [x] G2.3 No single-valued character parameters used, so not applicable.
-- [x] G2.3 Provide appropriate mechanisms to convert between different *data types*, potentially including:
+- [x] G2.4 Provide appropriate mechanisms to convert between different *data types*, potentially including:
-    - [x] G2.3a explicit conversion to `integer` uses `as.integer()`
+    - [x] G2.4a explicit conversion to `integer` uses `as.integer()`
-    - [x] G2.3b explicit conversion to continuous uses `as.numeric()`
+    - [x] G2.4b explicit conversion to continuous uses `as.numeric()`
-    - [x] G2.3c There is no explicit conversion to character, so not applicable `paste` or `paste0`)
+    - [x] G2.4c There is no explicit conversion to character, so not applicable `paste` or `paste0`)
-    - [x] G2.3d There is no explicit conversion to factor, so not applicable
+    - [x] G2.4d There is no explicit conversion to factor, so not applicable
-    - [x] G2.3e There is no explicit conversion from factor, so not applicable
+    - [x] G2.4e There is no explicit conversion from factor, so not applicable
-- [x] G2.4 No inputs expected to be of `factor` type, so not applicable.
+- [x] G2.5 No inputs expected to be of `factor` type, so not applicable.
-- [ ] G2.5 `naniar` does not accept `matrix`/`array` input, even though it easily could.
+- [ ] G2.6 `naniar` does not accept `matrix`/`array` input, even though it easily could.
-- [ ] G2.6 There is no initial pre-processing to ensure that all other sub-functions of a package receive inputs of a single defined type.
+- [ ] G2.7 There is no initial pre-processing to ensure that all other sub-functions of a package receive inputs of a single defined type.
-- [ ] G2.7 There is no type conversion, so no diagnostic messages for type conversion are issued.
+- [ ] G2.8 There is no type conversion, so no diagnostic messages for type conversion are issued.
-- [x] G2.8 Checks for missing data are a core part of every routine
+- [x] G2.9 Checks for missing data are a core part of every routine
-- [x] G2.9 Most functions provide multiple, custom options for handling missing
+- [x] G2.10 Most functions provide multiple, custom options for handling missing
-- [x] G2.10 No functions assume non-missingness
+- [x] G2.11 No functions assume non-missingness
-- [ ] G2.11 No functions appropriately handle undefined values other than `NA`.
+- [ ] G2.12 No functions appropriately handle undefined values other than `NA`.
   `NaN` is treated exactly as `NA`, and `Inf` is simply ignored.
 - [ ] G3.0 There are no outputs written to local files, so not applicable
 - [x] G4.0 Tests use data sets provided by other widely-used R packages.